guireibar/teamcity-documentation/topics/solve-build-problems.md

 <img src="groupactions.png" width="500" alt="Investigate or mute a problem"/>

+An investigator will be able to explore the build results, view the related stacktrace in the build __Overview__, and identify the cause of the problem.

 ## Assign Investigations and Mute Problems

 >If you want to try this on your server, make sure there is at least one failed build available.
 You can use the sample project from the [pipeline tutorial](create-pipeline.md#Import+Sample+Project).